Identity Theft Lawyer Denver

 Identity theft is a crime that has grown exponentially in recent decades, thanks to a significant increase in the amount of personally-identifiable information exchanged every day.
 Criminals have also become smarter about their methods, and can perpetrate their crimes with less delay and more effectiveness than ever before.

 Identity theft is an extremely serious charge, which means you should not attempt to defend yourself against your prosecution in court.
 When you call The Orr Law Firm, our Colorado criminal defense lawyers will work hard to fight back against your accusations and clear your name.
 When you retain one of our attorneys, you can be assured that your case is being handled by a legal professional who has your best interests and clearing your name at the forefront of every decision they make during your case.

-If you are facing identity theft charges, call The Orr Law Firm today by dialing (303) 747-4247 for assistance!
+If you are facing identity theft charges in Colorado, call The Orr Law Firm today by dialing (303) 747-4247 for assistance!

 What Constitutes Identity Theft?

 Colorado Revised Statutes Section 18-5-902 states that identity theft is essentially using personally-identifiable information to attempt to obtain something of value or make a payment.
 A skilled attorney from our firm can review the evidence in your case and fight to prove your innocence and avoid the potentially-devastating class 4 felony penalties.

 What are the Penalties for Identity Theft in Colorado?

 The penalties for identity theft in Colorado can include:

 - Loss of Constitutional rights (firearm ownership, voting)